New Jasper Township, Greene County, Ohio: Geography

 No municipalities are located in New Jasper Township, although part of the census-designated place of Shawnee Hills is located in the township's east.

 Name and history

 New Jasper Township was established in 1853.
+In the earliest years of this township, limestone was the leading industry in the area due to large limestone deposits.
+A railroad spur was provided to a large stone quarry near Caesar Creek, and a tile factory was instituted.
+However, the business had shut down by 1908.
+The limestone was used largely for agriculture with fertilizer to improve the land.

+The New Jasper Fire Department was established in 1951 as a volunteer fire department, and remains so to this day.
+Grass fires in remote areas pose a concern, and sometimes hydrants are inaccessible; water must come from a stream or be hauled on-site.

 It is the only New Jasper Township statewide.

+Demographics

+As of 2023, the median income in New Jasper Township is $43,431.
+The median age of residents is 42.9 years, and the poverty rate is 108.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.